boostrjs/boostr/README.md

 });
 ```

-And here's what your private configuration file could look like:
+And here's what your private configuration file would look like:

 ```js
 // backend/boostr.config.private.mjs